 Phone: 202-737-4700, ext.
 3216

-Please read the instructions that follow before clicking on the Application for Reimbursement link at the bottom of the page.
+Please read the instructions that follow before downloading the Application for Reimbursement at the bottom of the page.

 The Clients’ Security Fund of the District of Columbia Bar is a trust fund created by the District of Columbia Court of Appeals to reimburse clients whose lawyers have dishonestly retained money, property, or some other thing of value that belongs to their clients.
 The fund is not authorized to pay claims asserting that a lawyer failed to do a good job representing a client; such malpractice claims can be filed in court.
 Nor is the fund authorized to pay claims asserting that a client was overcharged by a lawyer.
 Such fee disputes can be filed with the ACAB’s Fee Arbitration Service.
 Only dishonest conduct on the part of an attorney can give the fund jurisdiction to pay a claim for reimbursement.
 Ordinarily, the fund is a fund of last resort.
 Reimbursement from the fund is discretionary, turning on the equities of the claims presented.
 As a result, there is no right to restitution from the fund.
 In addition, filing a claim with the fund has no effect on the underlying legal matter about which a claimant may originally have consulted a lawyer.
 The claimant remains responsible for addressing such underlying legal matters.

 The rules governing the Clients’ Security Fund permit the fund to reimburse claims only when the conditions listed below are satisfied: